nicklotz/orkes-multiagent-workflow/blog-post.md

-# Orchestrating AI Agents: From Solo Acts to Symphony
+# Orchestrating a Symphony of AI Agents.

-When you ask an AI to write code, summarize a document, or answer a question, you're working with a single agent—one model handling the entire task.
-It's like having one musician play all the instruments in a song.
-Sure, it works, but you're missing something.
+When you ask an AI to write code, summarize a document, or answer a question, you're working with a single agent.
+That is, one model handles the entire task.
+Sort of like having one musician play all the instruments in a song.

-What if instead, you had specialists?
-A drummer keeping rhythm, a bassist laying the foundation, a guitarist adding melody, and a conductor ensuring everyone plays in harmony.
-That's the power of multi-agent AI systems, and today I'll show you how to build one using Orkes Conductor.
+What if, instead, you had specialists as in a band?
+A drummer keeping rhythm, a bassist lending support to harmony, a guitarist adding melody.
+Scaled up to say, an orchestra, you also have a **conductor** ensuring everyone is in sync and collectively the best version of themselves.
+Specialization is one of the superpowers of multi-agent AI systems.
+Here's how you can build one with Orkes conductor.

-We're going to build an AI-powered customer support triage system where three specialized agents collaborate to handle incoming tickets automatically.
+This guide walks you through how one might architect an AI-powered customer support triage system where three specialized agents collaborate to handle incoming tickets automatically.
 More importantly, you'll see how orchestration platforms like Conductor solve the hard problems that emerge when AI agents need to work together.

 ## The Problem: One Agent Can't Do Everything Well

 Think about your typical support queue.
 Tickets flood in with wildly different needs:
 - "I can't log into my account"
-- "URGENT: Production is down!"
+- "Production is down!"
 - "Why was I charged twice?"
 - "How do I reset my password?"

-You could throw all of these at a single LLM and ask it to handle everything.
-But here's what happens: the model becomes a generalist that's decent at classification, okay at finding solutions, mediocre at escalation decisions.
-It's trying to be everything, so it masters nothing.
+Technically you could throw all of these at one LLM and ask it to handle everything.
+But here's what happens: the limited parameters and context window leads to a generalist that tries to be everything, so it masters nothing.

 Instead, what if you built a team of specialists?
 That's where multi-agent systems shine.

 ## The Multi-Agent Architecture

 Our system uses three AI agents, each with a defined role:

+### Meet the Team

+**Classifier Agent**: The intake specialist.
+It reads every ticket and extracts structured data—category, sentiment, urgency.
+It's for triage, determining what needs immediate attention versus what can wait.

+**Knowledge Agent**: Your documentation expert.
+Armed with the classification, it searches your knowledge base, past tickets, and FAQs.
+It doesn't just find relevant articles—it synthesizes a suggested response and provides a confidence score.

+**Escalation Agent**: The decision maker.
+It evaluates the knowledge agent's confidence against the ticket's urgency.
+Critical issues go straight to the on-call team.
+If it has a high-confidence solution, then it will send it automatically.

 ```
 ┌─────────────┐